 The Business School Impact System (BSIS) is a comprehensive impact assessment tool for business schools.
 This data-driven tool is an Impact communication tool, run as a joint venture between EFMD Global Network and FNEGE.
 The BSIS Label is awarded for a period of three years.

-Current situation: HEC Liège received the label in 2015 and it was renewed in 2018.
+Current situation: HEC Liège received the label in 2015 and it was renewed in 2018 and in December 2021.